msloth/bithappens.se/posts/2012-07-01_093700_contiki-debugging-in-cooja.md

 ### Adding the Mobility plugin

-COOJA is very extendable: you can add plugins, visualizers, packet analyzers etc. <strong>Mobility</strong> is a plugin currently residing in the <a href=\"http://sourceforge.net/projects/contikiprojects/\" title=\"Contiki projects on Sourceforge\">Contiki Projects repository</a>.
+COOJA is very extendable: you can add plugins, visualizers, packet analyzers etc. *Mobility* is a plugin currently residing in the <a href=\"http://sourceforge.net/projects/contikiprojects/\" title=\"Contiki projects on Sourceforge\">Contiki Projects repository</a>.

 Mobility accepts a text file with position data for the motes in the simulation.
 There are a number of such position data generators on the Internet, or use data gathered from real deployments or measurements.
 At the end of this document is a link to small position data files I have generated using the Random Waypoint Mobility Model.
 NB that Mobility itself do not generate any position data, just handles the movement itself.